One question that comes up all of the time bloggers is “do I have to blog everyday?” Blogging every day may not be your

 You may not even target specific keyword phrases.
 Just right like you talk.

 I also like this strategy for the average blogger.
 It keeps you free from worrying about things like search engine optimization, word count, and a number of articles per week.

 In terms of how often do you have to blog using this strategy when you feel like writing sit down and do it.
 Don’t limit yourself in any way and just concentrate on the article itself.
 I think this is the way blogging was meant to be and Google and your readers know it.

 Then continue to spend the rest of your time in between writing articles marketing your new blog post.
 Over time you’re going to have a high-quality blog that both your readers and search engines will value.

 Again, if all of this seems too much hire a freelance blog writer to help you out with the writing you just focus on the marketing!

-You can still do some writing when you feel like, and you are doing it on your own terms.
+You can still do some writing when you feel like it, and you are doing it on your own terms.
 You will never feel obligated at any time in any way to me, your readers, or to Google.